eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

 This allows the update interval of the chart and the time interval for calculating the statistics to be independent.

-Let's look into a simple example of monitoring the latency of a publisher and a subscriber in the Shapes Demo application launched with statistics enabled (a detailed example of Fast DDS Monitor monitoring a Shapes Demo application is shown in the following `video tutorial <https://www.youtube.com/watch?v=6ZEb0a7Ei4Y>`_).
+Let's look into a simple example of monitoring the latency of a publisher and a subscriber in the Shapes Demo application launched with statistics enabled (a detailed example of DDS Monitor monitoring a Shapes Demo application is shown in the following `video tutorial <https://www.youtube.com/watch?v=6ZEb0a7Ei4Y>`_).
 First, a chart is created to monitor the application latency with a time window of 5 minutes and an update period of 5 seconds.